phpmyadmin/phpmyadmin/docs/config.rst

     :type: string
     :default: ``'cookie'``

-    Whether config or cookie or :term:`HTTP` or signon authentication should be used for this server.
+    Which authentication type should be used for this server. phpMyAdmin provides several methods of authenticating the user to MySQL:

-    * 'config' authentication (``$auth_type = 'config'``) is the plain old
+    * 'config' authentication (``$auth_type = 'config'``) is the simplest
       way: username and password are stored in :file:`config.inc.php`.
     * 'cookie' authentication mode (``$auth_type = 'cookie'``) allows you to log in as any valid MySQL user with the help of cookies.
     * 'http' authentication allows you to log in as any valid MySQL user via HTTP-Auth.
-    * 'signon' authentication mode (``$auth_type = 'signon'``) allows you to log in from prepared PHP session data or using supplied PHP script.
+    * 'signon' authentication mode (``$auth_type = 'signon'``) allows you to log in from prepared PHP session data or using an additional PHP script.

     .. seealso:: :ref:`authentication_modes`